seutje/LatentNoise/DEVLOG.md

 - Broke out AVC codec selection into a shared helper that promotes high-resolution exports to main/high profiles with the proper level id.
 - Updated the worker to consume the helper and verified 3K+ exports negotiate Level 5.1 instead of failing on Level 3.0 caps.
 - Added Jest coverage for the codec selector and re-ran `npm run lint` plus `npm test -- --coverage`.

+## 2025-10-27 - Video Export Audio Capture
+- Tapped the mastered audio mix into the export pipeline and wired the worker to encode AAC alongside the existing video stream.
+- Scaled the video encoder bitrate based on resolution so 4K captures climb to 50 Mbps while lower resolutions stay efficient, and expanded Jest coverage to cover the audio flow.
+- Reconfirmed health with `npm run lint` and `npm test -- --coverage`.